jessegrosjean/kai-compendium/content/blog/Poetry.md

 tags:
   - Poetry
 ---
-These are poems written by me slowly over time.
+Good or not, these are poems written by me slowly over time.
 The newest one is about a year old.
 The oldest is about 3 years old.
-They're not very good.

 ## Spilled Secrets